-From a bustling runners' community to thrilling events and clubs, Chicago flaunts a one-of-a-kind cityscape and landscape that'll have you swooning over running anew.
+From a bustling runners’ community to thrilling events and clubs, Chicago flaunts a one-of-a-kind cityscape and landscape—Chicago's iconic neighborhoods, parks, and trails offer unique features and local character that’ll have you swooning over running anew.

-So, strap on those sneaks, and let's explore the 8 top running trails in Chicago, guaranteed to make your heart race.
+So, strap on those sneaks, and let’s explore the 8 top running trails in Chicago, guaranteed to make your heart race with great views along the way.

 1. Lakefront Trail